 More importantly, the time spent together is very focused on ‘happy’ and exciting times between them, often involving sex.

 Young women are known to go for older men in such relationships where the man is financially much better off and can give his ‘lady’ a lavish lifestyle.
 A gloss that is very appealing.

-This now leads to who is at fault here?
+Does this now lead to who is at fault here?
 The married man for romancing the woman whilst knowing he was married, or the woman once finding out he was married, carrying on with the affair.

 Family honour, self-respect and dignity all come into play here.
-If someone who should not know finds out, it can lead to huge impact on the her and the family she is from.
+If someone who should not know finds out, it can lead to a huge impact on her and the family she is from.

 Does, she accept all the restrictions and be the ‘second’ woman in his life or does she try and fight for this man, trying to get him to leave his wife?

-There are no exact figures on such adulterous affairs but stories in communities unfold to tell that such relationships are on the increase.
+There are no exact figures on such adulterous affairs but stories in South Asian communities unfold to tell that such relationships are on the increase.

 Young women who have no plans to get married or settle down can get easily wooed into an affair with a married man.
 Sometimes knowingly or other times falling for him and then finding out he is married.

 Davinder Sahota*, aged 28, recalls her affair with a married man.

 “I was 20 at the time and at university.
 In my second year, one night at a Bhangra club night, I was with a few mates and dancing away.
 A guy bumped into me and spilt his drink on me.